zoffixznet/tpf-grant-reports/CaR-Grant/Report-1--May-15-2018.md

 This month I was working in docs and roast repos, in separate `car-grant-midrat` branches.
 So far, they contain [29 documentation commits](https://github.com/perl6/doc/compare/car-grant-midrat?expand=1#files_bucket) and [11 spec commits](https://github.com/perl6/roast/compare/master...car-grant-midrat?expand=1#files_bucket) adding about 5,824 words of documentation and 152 tests.

-The tests specced the `MidRat` type and the documentation, along with documenting `MidRat`/`MidRatStr` types, centered largely around new [`Language/Numerics` page](https://github.com/perl6/doc/blob/car-grant-midrat/doc/Language/numerics.pod6) that describes all of the available Perl 6 numeric types—including native and atomic numerics—their purpose, properties, and hierarchy.
+The tests specced the `MidRat` type.
+The documentation, along with documenting `MidRat`/`MidRatStr` types, centered largely around new [`Language/Numerics` page](https://github.com/perl6/doc/blob/car-grant-midrat/doc/Language/numerics.pod6) that describes all of the available Perl 6 numeric types—including native and atomic numerics—their purpose, properties, and hierarchy.
 This guide was